psypanda/hashID/README.md

 hashID supports the identification of over 155 unique hash types using regular expressions.
 It is able to identify a single hash or parse a file and identify the hashes within it.
-There is also a php version of hashID available which is easily set up to provide online hash identification.
+There is also a php and javascript version of hashID available which is easily set up to provide online hash identification.

 Usage